-(4) In accordance with clause (10) of the Rules for Academic Board, where the Academic Board elects two Deputy-Chairs, the provisions specified in clause (2) shall be followed, except that, in instances where the Vice-Chancellor assumes office as presiding member of the Academic Board at a time other than at the beginning of a normal two-year appointment for the Deputy-Chairs, the term of office of the Deputy- Chairs shall be until the normal scheduled elections of office bearers of the Academic Board.
+(4) In accordance with clause (10) of the Rules for Academic Board, where the Academic Board elects two Deputy-Chairs, the provisions specified in clause (2) shall be followed, except that, in instances where the Vice-Chancellor assumes office as presiding member of the Academic Board at a time other than at the beginning of a normal three-year appointment for the Deputy-Chairs, the term of office of the Deputy- Chairs shall be until the normal scheduled elections of office bearers of the Academic Board.

 (5) Where the Academic Board elects Deputy-Chairs other than in accordance with clause (10) of the Rules for Academic Board: